zowe/zowe-client-java-sdk/README.md

 For certPassword, specify the paraphrase/password used for the key store.

-The certificate file path value is normally retrieved from the teamconfig configuration file defined as a property.
+The certificate file path value is normally retrieved from the Zowe Global Team Configuration file defined as a profile property.

 Or you can hard the values within the ZosConnection definition.